Welcome to RE:PRINT (the online archive of twenty-something-year-old-music-journalist-me for Minneapolis print publications City’s Tone and Pulse).

 Guest Editor: Peter Scholtes

-Photos By: J.Milton/Photos On FireBathed in scarlet light, prowling the stage at First Avenue Nightclub, Dave Navarro sweats behind his white Paul Reed Smith Custom 24.
+Prowling the stage bathed in First Avenue’s searing scarlet lights, Dave sweats behind his white Paul Reed Smith Custom 24.
 Matching eggshell Euro-Lowboys and prayer candles flicker atop amps; clad in black, he cradles the mic to his lips and spins a devastating tale of drug addiction and romantic demise in “Very Little Daylight”.

-“I only feel alone when I’m with you- I could never be all that you want me to…,” Navarro rhythmically concedes.
 In some moments, it feels like he’s confessing to Friar Lawrence.
 Others, as if he’s confiding in you, Dear Benvolio.
 Somehow, the lovers lived, but Juliet has betrayed him.
-A guitar solo explodes with rage-kissed sorrow and the crowd goes wild.
+A guitar solo explodes with rage-kissed-sorrow and the crowd goes WILD.

-During this Mainroom mania — however — every artist’s nightmare occurs.
-High-end swirls out of control, the mix swells, mids and lows turn muddy and threaten to envelop the rest of the song.
+During this Mainroom mania, however, every artist’s nightmare occurs.
+High-end shifts, the mix swells, mids and lows become muddy and threaten to envelop the rest of the song.
 An armful of fans scornfully glare at the sound booth; the Ave’s sound guy and Navarro’s team make all-knowing eye contact; fingers scurry across the giant Yamaha PM 3000 sound board while the band soldiers through “Mourning Son.”
-By the time they launch into “Rexall,” room sound is back on track and the show goes on to massive applause.

 Standing behind the sound booth, watching band and tech crew both, something resonated: Dave’s on-stage reaction mirrored his life.
-He silently steamrolled through something shitty, then used it to create something bigger, better, stronger and faster.
+He silently steamrolled through something incredibly shitty, then used it to create something bigger, better, stronger and faster.

 DAVE NAVARRO – FIRST AVENUE NIGHTCLUB – 09/09/01 | IMAGE: J. MILTON/PHOTOS ON FIRE